-- Focuses on relief from physical suffering from a chronic/terminal illness
+- Focuses on relief from physical suffering caused by a chronic/terminal illness.

 - Makes the patient comfortable and prepares the patient and their families for the patients end of life.

 - Relies on family caregivers and hospice nurse to care for the patient in their home or nursing home.

 Palliative Care is a resource for anyone living with a serious illness such as heart failure, COPD, cancer, dementia, Parkinson’s Disease, ALS, CHF, Stroke, Alzheimer’s Disease, and many other illnesses.
 Palliative Care can be helpful at any stage of illness.

 What are the benefits of Palliative Care?

 Palliative care does not replace current medical treatment.
 Palliative care is a specialty consultative service that works to add an extra layer of support with your primary care physician.

 Medicare, Medicaid, and most private insurances include Palliative care as a covered service.
 Each payer is different and specific Palliative Care coverage will be outlined within the insured member’s benefits.